kristoferkp/Python1/README.md

-# Python1
+# JPG Python I course

- JPG Python I course
+All of the assignments for lahendus.ut.ee platform.